mohammed-salah-zidane/ImagePerformer/README.md

 /// A builder class for creating instances of `ImageLoaderViewModel`. class ImageLoaderViewModelBuilder {
-    private var imageURL: URL?
+    // The URL of the image to load. private var imageURL: URL?
-    private var networkMonitor: NetworkMonitorProtocol?
+    // A custom network monitor, if any. private var networkMonitor: NetworkMonitorProtocol?

     /// Sets the image URL for the view model.